Family Tree (TV series)

-Family Tree is a documentary-style television comedy created by Christopher Guest and Jim Piddock.
+Family Tree is a mockumentary television comedy created by Christopher Guest and Jim Piddock.
 The series premiered on 12 May 2013, on the American pay television network HBO, and appeared on the British channel BBC Two in July 2013.
 Guest, Piddock, Karen Murphy, Deborah Oppenheimer, and Mario Stylianides serve as the show's executive producers.

 On 23 January 2014, it was announced that HBO had cancelled the series.